-Still struggling with how to meet the federal Occupational Safety and Health Administration’s requirements on protecting your employees from silica dust?
+Still struggling with how to meet the federal OSHA’s requirements on protecting your employees from silica dust?
 You certainly aren’t alone.

 If you’re waiting for your favorite manufacturer to bail you out with new equipment, it may take a while.
 Many of them have new products in the works that will help contractors move toward a cleaner — and healthier — workplace, but changes have mainly been in the areas of beefing up vacuum systems and coming up with designs that will let people retrofit what they have.

-The primary reason behind that: a lot of the equipment already on the market offers safe levels of dust collection.
+The primary reason behind that: a lot of the equipment already on the market offers safe levels of dust collection and dust control.

 “A lot of the manufacturers have this figured out,” says D.J.
 White, a tooling specialist in the Charlotte, North Carolina, office of Niagara Machine Inc. “There are certain standards they want that will prevent any dust escaping.
-It will give you multiple levels of filters and bagging systems, so you don’t have to open the unit and re-expose the dust to the air.”
+It will give you multiple levels of filters and bagging systems.
+Thus, you don’t have to open the unit and re-expose the dust to the air.”

 The important factor is that it needs to be used as designed and recommended by the manufacturer.
 That includes not just trying to get by with a smaller, less-expensive option.